stephband/scribe/README.md

 | `beat` | `"key"`      | `notename` |  |  |
 | `beat` | `"clef"`     | `clefname` |  |  |

+Scribe 0.3 also parses a shorthand version of this format, as in the first example above, which is basically Sequence JSON with all the JSON syntax, commas and brackets and quotemarks, removed.

+Scribe 0.3 also parses ABC (thanks to use of the parser from [https://github.com/paulrosen/abcjs](ABCjs).

 ---

 ### Attributes